0xcert/example-using-providers/README.md

-This is an example of how to use provider in 0xcert framework v2.
+This is an example of how to use a Metamask provider in 0xcert framework v2.

 Project stucture: